iancondoit/humanstoryatlas/README.md

 5. Start the development server:
 npm run dev
 6. Visit <http://localhost:3000> to start exploring the Human Story Atlas.

+### Data Import from StoryDredge

+The Human Story Atlas relies on processed story data from the StoryDredge project.
+To import data:

+1. Ensure the StoryDredge data is available in the project's `StoryDredge/output/hsa-ready` directory
+2. Run the import script: `npm run import:dredge`
+3. Verify the import was successful: `npm run verify:dredge`

+For detailed information about the data import process, see the [Data Import Documentation](docs/DATA_IMPORT.md).

 ## Usage